Who are in charge of the destiny of our boys?

 pass with their cyclical lengths unperturbed.

-our boys find OWN WAYS to breathe and survive,
+And our boys find ways to breathe,

 Yes, some kicked in spines, knifed, shot, driven out of homes at election times